 The guys in the apartment are:

 The guys struggle to deal with her mood swings, but they grow close to her as they help her move on with her life.
 She, in turn, helps them to get their act together and move on with their dreams.
-The gender-clash makes things interesting and the characters & show develops beyond the apartment setup once the guys accept Jess fully into their lives.
+The gender-clash makes things interesting and the characters and show develop beyond the apartment setup once the guys fully accept Jess into their lives.

 In May 2017 it was announced that the show's seventh season would be its last, and would involve a three-year Time Skip for the characters.